lorrainescanlon/farmers-market-review/README.md

  - [Google Maps](https://developers.google.com/maps) - Platform used to render maps on the website.

 ### Cloudinary
+ - [Cloudinary](https://cloudinary.com) - Platform for hosting images and video.

 ## Testing

 ### Testing File
-For detailed testing and results please refer to the [Testing Document](TESTING.md)
+For detailed testing, validation and results please refer to the [Testing Document](TESTING.md)

 ### Bugs